-Perhaps one of the hardest things you have to accomplish as a new dog owner is making your dog learn basic obedience skills.
-Aside from time and energy, you also have to invest tons of patience to make sure you bring out a well-mannered and polite dog everyone will love.
+As a new dog owner, one of the hardest things you must accomplish is making your dog learn basic obedience skills.
+Aside from time and energy, you also must invest much patience to ensure you bring out a well-mannered and polite dog everyone will love.

-Although the actual process is tough, dog obedience training can help make your relationship with your dog easier in the long run.
+Although the process is challenging, dog obedience training can help make your relationship with your dog more manageable in the long run.
 To get started, here’s a list of essential things you have to consider:

 1. Know how your dogs learn